wiseman-timelord/CleanCode-Py/README.md

 ### Usage - Windows
 1. Deposit the script files you wish to clean in the `.\Scripts` folder.
-2. Double-click `ScriptClean.bat` for easy launching.
+2. Double-click `CleanCode-Py.bat` for easy launching.
 3. Adhere to the on-screen prompts to select a file for cleaning.
 4. Check folder ".\Cleaned" after processes complete, backups are in ".\Backup".